Ministry of Economic Development Home

 There are generally three main conditions that a charitable organisation must meet in order to qualify for an exemption:

-• From 1 July 2008 charitable organisations must be registered with the Charities Commission
+- From 1 July 2008 charitable organisations must be registered with Charities Services

 For more information on tax exemptions for charitable organisations visit the Inland Revenue website.